NikolaiRadke/Nokolino_diy/README.md

 # ![NOKO](https://www.nikolairadke.de/NOKOlino/nokolino_klein3.png) NOKOlino

 The ATTiny-based litte brother of NOKO.
 Tiny and cute.
 And everyone is invited to **contribute**.
 NOKOlino is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKOlino/tree/master/NEWS.md).
-Are you looking for the new PCB verion?
+Are you looking for the new PCB version?
 Look here: [NOKOlino_2](https://github.com/NikolaiRadke/NOKOlino_2).

 ![Three NOKOlinos](https://www.nikolairadke.de/NOKOlino/nokolinos.png)